mono/website/docs/gui/gtksharp/widgets/labels.md

 label1.Pattern = pattern;
 ```

 The pattern argument indicates how the underlining should look.
 It consists of a string of underscore and space characters.
 An underscore indicates that the corresponding character in the label should be underlined.
-For example, the string "`__     __`" would underline the first two characters and eight and ninth characters.
+For example, the string "`__&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__`" would underline the first two characters and eight and ninth characters.

 If you simply want to have an underlined accelerator ("mnemonic") in your label, you should create the Label with LabelWithMnemonic() or use the TextWithMnemonic property, not the Pattern property.